Post-Vulgate Cycle

-The Post-Vulgate Cycle, also known as the Post-Vulgate Arthuriad, the Post-Vulgate Roman du Graal (Romance of the Grail) or the Pseudo-Robert de Boron Cycle, is one of the major Old French prose cycles of Arthurian literature from the early 13th century.
+The Post-Vulgate Cycle, also known as the Post-Vulgate Roman du Graal (Romance of the Grail) and formerly as the Post-Vulgate Arthuriad or Pseudo-Robert de Boron Cycle, is one of the major Old French prose cycles of Arthurian literature from the early 13th century.
 It is considered essentially a rewriting of the earlier and more popular Vulgate Cycle (also known as the Lancelot-Grail cycle), with much left out but also much added, including characters and scenes from the Prose Tristan.
 The cycle did not survive in its entire original form, but has been reconstructed from fragments in several medieval languages.

 History

-The Post-Vulgate Cycle, written anonymously probably between 1230 and 1235 (different estimates of the beginning date) to 1240 (1250 according to J.D.
-Bruce) in its original form.
-It did not survive complete, but has been reconstructed from various Old French (considered original yet only survived in two fragments known as the Huth Merlin and La Folie Lancelot), Castilian, Old Spanish, and Galician-Portuguese fragments.

-Earlier theories postulated that, known then as the so-called "pseudo-Boron" cycle, named so due to one manuscript's attribution of its authorship to Robert de Boron, it was either older than the Vulgate or derived from the same common and now lost original source.
-As such, Gaston Paris had the P-V Suite du Merlin dated as early as 1125—1230.
+The Post-Vulgate Cycle (formerly "pseudo-Boron" cycle), written anonymously probably from between c.1230 to c.1250.
+(Note: Earlier hypothesis by Gaston Paris dated the Post-Vulgate Suite du Merlin as early as 1125—1230, based on the assumption it was either older than the Vulgate or derived from the same common and now lost original source.)
+The cycle appears to have borrowed material from the first version of the Prose Tristan, and in turn was soon partially incorporated in its second version.